whitmancsfaculty/nand2tetris-autograder-gradescope/README.md

 Note that the number of columns varies from project to project due to the differing nature of the tools and test cases.

 Project tests add up to a variable number of points.
-With the exception of Project 0, which is a practice project, each project is intended to be worth a total of 75 points, with the difference being made up through style or interactive tests.
+With the exception of Project 0, which is a practice project, each project is intended to be worth a total of 75 points.
+The difference is made up through style or interactive tests.
 In making adjustments, I would lean towards increasing points from the autograder and reducing points from style.

 | Project | Type | Points | Notes |